EyeTribe/tet-cpp-client/README.md

 Dependencies
 ----

-In order to provide non-C++11 portability and network support, the C++ SDK utilities a variety of Boost libraries.
+In order to provide non-C++11 portability and network support, the C++ SDK utilizes a variety of Boost libraries.
 The lowest boost version version tested is 1.53, but older versions may work.
 For information on obtaining and installing a recent version of Boost, please visit http://www.boost.org.

+Boost is meant to be built from source and does include instructions on how to accomplish this.
+However, prebuilt binaries can be downloaded as well.
+CMake may encounter issues with prebuilt versions of Boost, and thus we advise users to build Boost manually.

 Build
 ----

 1. Install boost
-2. Use CMake to generate project files
+2. Use CMake GUI to generate project files
-3. Build library with your preferred build tool
+3. Build the C++ SDK library with your preferred compiler

+Note: In step 2) CMake will try to find Boost during configure.
+If that fails do the following:
+a.
+Turn on the Advanced flag
+b.
+Set BOOST_INCLUDE_DIR to the path of the _root_ of Boost
+c.
+Configure
+d.
+If CMake fails to find the Boost libraries, then set BOOST_LIBRARYDIR to the path of where the prebuilt libraries  of Boost are located
+e.
+Configure and this should succeed
+f.
+Generate project files

 Samples